Hei Ling Chau: History

-The island was originally named Nai Gu Island (尼姑洲).
-It was settled at the end of the 19th century, and by 1951, there were 10 families numbering about 100 people on the island.
-It was designated as a leper colony in 1950 and the islanders were relocated to Tai Pak, Shap Long and Cheung Chau.
-The island was then renamed to Hei Ling Chau.
-At one time in the early 1960s, the leprous hospital reached a maximum of 540 patients.
-The colony was closed down in 1974, and remaining patients were relocated to the new Lai Chi Kok Hospital.
-The island was subsequently taken over by the Correctional Services Department.
+The island was originally known as Nai Gu Island (尼姑洲).
+Settled at the end of the 19th century, it become home to about 100 people across 10 families by 1951.
+In 1950, it was designated as a leper colony, and the islanders were relocated to Tai Pak, Shap Long and Cheung Chau.
+In 1954, leprosarium was established through a collaboration between the Leprosy Mission London and the Hong Kong Government.
+The facility reach its peak in the early 1960s, housing as many as 540 patients.
+In 1974, the leper colony was closed, and the remaining patients were relocated to the newly established Lai Chi Kok Hospital.
+Following the closure of the colony, the island was repurposed by the Correctional Services Department.

+In recognition of the island's new purpose, the island was renamed to Hei Ling Chau, which translates to "Island of Joyful Healing".

 Facilities

 Rehabilitation

 The Hei Ling Chau Addiction Treatment Centre occupies the north-western part of the island and students often get a chance to visit the island by joining preventive drug education programmes.
 The Centre Annex is located at the southeastern end of the Island.